Kong/insomnia-docs/docs/insomnia/pre-request-script.md

 ### Update Active Request URL, Query Params or Headers

 It is also allowed to modify the active request.
-In the pre-request script, “the active request” represents the upcoming request that is about to be executed. `insomnia.request` allows users to manipulate different aspects of the request configuration before its execution, enabling them to fine-tune parameters or make adjustments as needed.
+In the pre-request script, "the active request" represents the upcoming request that is about to be executed. `insomnia.request` allows users to manipulate different aspects of the request configuration before its execution, enabling them to fine-tune parameters or make adjustments as needed.

 ```javascript
 // manipulating method